dagronf/DSFSparkline/README.md

 ### `4.0.0`

-* Substantial re-write of the drawing code (that used to be directly in the views) into overlays and surfaces that are far more flexible (for example, being able to draw a sparkline bitmap without having to create a view)
+* Substantial re-architect of the drawing code (that used to be directly in the views) into overlays and surfaces that are far more flexible (for example, being able to draw a sparkline bitmap without having to create a view)

+The previous view/swiftui types are still available - they have been rebuilt on using the new overlay scheme and are referred to in documentation as 'prebuilt' types.
+This allowed backwards compatibility with previous versions of the library.
+Note however that given that the prebuilt views have been re-written there is a possibility of slight visual differences.

 ### `3.7.0`